Wunjo Way of Joy

 holiday spirit

-Some moments that connect me to my holiday spirit.
+Last Updated on January 4, 2026 Some moments that connect me to my holiday spirit.
 My neighborhood has a little floating Christmas tree that appears in the bay this time of year.
 It makes me happy when I notice it, especially at night when it’s all lit up.
-I enjoy walking around the Loch Lomond Marina at night.
-Holiday lights on…
+I enjoy walking around the Loch Lomond…

 Read More about holiday spirit